-The Site Manager has the overall responsibility for implementing this Procedure.
-The Site Manager is also responsible for:
+The Site Manager is responsible for:

-- Ensuring that all project personnel actively participate in the PPE program - Providing worker support, facilities, and other resources necessary to effectively carry out the PPE program
+- Overall responsibility for implementing this Procedure - Ensuring all Project personnel actively participate in the PPE program - Providing worker support, facilities, and other resources necessary to effectively carry out the PPE program

-2.2 Environmental, Safety and Health Manager, BNI
+2.2 Environmental, Safety, and Health Manager, BNI

-The Environmental, Safety and Health (ES&H) Manager, BNI has the overall authority to interpret the regulations associated with this Procedure and provide guidance as to its intent and application.
+The Environmental, Safety, and Health (ES&H) Manager, Bechtel National, Inc. (BNI) has the overall authority to interpret the regulations associated with this Procedure and provide guidance as to its intent and application.

-2.3 Environmental, Safety and Health Representative, BNI
+2.3 Environmental, Safety, and Health Representative, BNI

-The ES&H Representative, BNI is responsible for:
+The Environmental, Safety, and Health (ES&H) Representative, BNI is responsible for: